-It was never a question that Michael and I were going to write our own vows.
+It was never a question that Michael and I were going to write wedding vows.
 We started our relationship by wooing each other over Gchat and long email chains about how much Friday Night Lights made us cry.
 We love to talk about how we feel about each other.
 We love to compare it, categorize it, and Tweet about it.
 Deciding to write our own wedding vows was a no-brainer.

 I also have an MFA in creative nonfiction; writing about relationships is the closest thing I have to a skill.
 Vow writing should’ve been up my alley.